BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-20-web-homologation-as-app.md

 QA engineers are therefore a critical resource responsible for assessing product quality and ensuring high standards through continuous validation and _homologation_.

 In our context, _homologation_ specifically involves the rigorous, final assessment of a release candidate (RC).
-This process entails fully testing the RC across a matrix of multi-client configurations (customer-specific data/settings) and multi-browser environments on an iso-production environment before deployment.
+This process entails fully testing the RC across a matrix of multi-client configurations (customer-specific data/settings) and multi-browser environments on an iso-production environment before deployment. _Homologation_ used to be a fully-manual process in the software release process.

 To make sure this process follows a more and more speedy release cycle and scales at a limited cost, automated testing becomes a must have and critical tool to support even shorter release cycle in the future.
-Homologation used to be a fully-manual process in the software release process.

 This article will cover the building foundation of our new homologation stack, dedicated to the validation of the frontend release candidates.